-Have children stop at crosswalk.
-Explain what SCHOOL CROSSING sign means (A place where school children and others can cross).
-Tell them they must always stop for people crossing the street.
-If possible, have someone in the crosswalk to make it more realistic.
-Explain that this rule also applies when riding on the sidewalk.
-They must always stop for people using the sidewalk.
+- Explain what SCHOOL CROSSING sign means (A place where school children and others can cross) - They must always stop for people crossing the street.
+If possible, have someone in the crosswalk to make it more realistic. - Explain that this rule also applies when riding on the sidewalk. - They must always stop and/or move over for people using the sidewalk. - Remind kids that driveways are potential danger zones when they are riding their bikes, either on the road or the sidewalk.

-Skill Station - One-way road
+Skill Station - One-way road - Purpose: To explain meaning of ONE/VAY sign.

-Explain meaning of ONE-WAY sign.
-Have children give proper hand signal before turning to next skill area.
+Have children give proper hand signals before turning to the next skill area.